Attributed to Christoph Schissler

 Later 16th century; German

-The instruments belonged to the collection brought from Germany by Prince Mattias de' Medici in 1635.
+The instrument belonged to the collection brought by Prince Mattias de' Medici from Germany in 1635.

 Istituto e Museo di Storia della Scienza, Firenze

 © Istituto e Museo di Storia della Scienza, Firenze.
 All rights reserved.
 Information and images provided here may not be reproduced in any form or by any means without the prior written permission of the museum.